-Time permitting see also: A link to CQ's "Recipients of the 'Joan Eakin Award for Methodological Excellence in a Qualitative Doctoral Dissertation" (2010-2021), abstract summaries and links to award winning dissertations available at: https://ccqhr.utoronto.ca/education/dissertation-award/recipients/
+For your future reference see also the CQ's "Recipients of the 'Joan Eakin Award for Methodological Excellence in a Qualitative Doctoral Dissertation\" (2010-present).
+Abstract summaries and links to award winning dissertations available at: https://ccqhr.utoronto.ca/education/dissertation-award/recipients/

-This award is given to graduate students who demonstrate, amongst other attributes, strong congruence between theory and critical qualitative methodology.
+\This award is given to graduate students who demonstrate, amongst other attributes, strong congruence between theory and critical qualitative methodology.